 Throughout the episode, we speak about his definition of data literacy.
 Why organizations need data literacy to drive impact with data, how data literacy creates a more informed citizenry, how to build organizational data literacy, and much more.
 In case you missed it, Jordan's episode is part of a wider agenda of events and podcasts this month, all dedicated around data literacy.

 So make sure to check that out, check all the great events we have in store, and sign up for our upcoming webinars.
 Jordan will be hosting a webinar this Thursday, and we'll be happy to take any questions.
-So make sure to sign up by following the link in the description below and now onto today's episode.
-Jordan.
-It's great to have you on...
+So make sure to sign up by f...
 See more

 Jordan Morrow: Oh, it's such a pleasure to be here.
 It's my honor.
 That is for sure.
 Thank you for having me